 If you are a foodie, be sure to check on the onboard cooking lessons and food-focused excursions offered on your voyage.

 When river cruising, you usually don’t have too many “at sea” days; there is typically a port of call each day.
 However, while sailing, you will find plenty of activities to keep you busy.
 Of course, there is the pool, gym, and the ubiquitous bar.
-But also there are intellectual talks, demonstrations, wine tastings, card games, and the casino.
+But also there are intellectual talks, demonstrations, wine tastings, card games, and on some ships, a casino.

 You can always find a comfy chair with a view and simply watch the world float by.